fspringveldt/silverstripe-dataobject-auditor/README.md

 No setup is required as the `AuditExtension` is automatically added to DataObject.

 Changes are added to two tables viz. `DataObjectAuditor_Audit` which has a `$has_many` to `DataObjectAuditor_AuditValues`.
-To prevent duplication only changed records are added to the `DataObjectAuditor_AuditValues` table to as to prevent duplication.
+Only changed records are added to the `DataObjectAuditor_AuditValues` table to prevent duplication.
-In the case of deletion though, the entire records is written.
+In the case of deletion though, the entire record is written.

 ## Configuration/Usage instructions
 By default all DataObjects, except `Audit` and `AuditValue` are audited.